lurks on the upper continental slope

 Main Threats

-Bycatch in deep-sea trawl and longline fisheries is the primary threat.
+Bycatch in deep-sea trawl and longline fisheries is primary threat.
 Habitat damage from bottom trawling on rocky reefs.
 Slow reproduction makes populations vulnerable.
-No targeted commercial fishery exists in New Zealand for this deep-water scorpionfish.

 Population

-Population trends are poorly understood due to the deep-water habitat.
+Population trends poorly understood due to deep-water habitat.
 Caught as bycatch in hoki, orange roughy and oreo fisheries.
 Quota management limits total bycatch.
-Slow growth and long lifespan make it vulnerable to overfishing.
+Slow growth makes it vulnerable.

 Conservation Status